adrofa/intrinio/README.md

 ## Code to Work with [Intrinio.com](https://intrinio.com/) API

 Shared code was created in the framework of my research of the US stock market.
-I've been using it as an `import` in Jupyter Lab and/or Notebook (inasmuch I find these instruments the most comfortable for **research** purposes), but I beleive that the structure of the project will allow to apply it also in **production**, at least after some modifications.
+I've been using it as an `import` in Jupyter Lab and/or Notebook, inasmuch I find these instruments the most comfortable for **research** purposes.
+But I tried to write a code which won't need complete refactoring on implementation into **production** stage.
 I beleive somebody could find this code usefull to work with [intrinio.com](https://intrinio.com/) API.